 7 Min Read

-When you got married you only had eyes for each other.
+When you got married, you only had eyes for each other.
 There was no room for romantic thoughts of other people.
-But as time goes on and that new relationship feeling mellows, you have started noticing other attractive people around you.
-Or maybe you have just made a close and unexpected connection with someone.
-Whatever the case, you now find yourself married but constantly thinking of someone else.
-Sound familiar?
+But as time passes and that new relationship feeling mellows, you've started to notice other attractive people around you and can find yourself thinking about someone else.

 What Thinking About Someone Else Means When You're Married

-- The extent of the feelings.
+- The extent of the feelings

-- What you do about them.
+- What you do about them

-Generally, when these more extreme types of feelings occur it's because there are holes in your current relationship.
-In fact, what you may be feeling toward someone else isn’t very likely to be real (no matter how real it feels), but rather a reaction to the desire to fulfill needs that aren't currently being met in your marriage.
+Generally, when these more complicated feelings occur, it's because there are holes in your current relationship.
+In fact, what you may be feeling toward someone else is probably not real (no matter how real it feels) but rather a desire to fulfill needs that aren't currently being met in your marriage.

 How To Deal With It When You're Thinking About Someone Else